The Origin of Rudolph the Red-Nosed Reindeer

 At that moment Santa noticed Rudolph with his shiny red nose and asked him to lead his sleigh.
 Rudolph agreed and Santa was able to make his deliveries.

-Following Santa's successful Christmas Eve journey with Rudolph in the lead, the story ends with Santa saying to Rudolph, "By YOU last night's journey was actually bossed.
+Following Santa's successful Christmas Eve journey with Rudolph in the lead, the story ends with Santa saying to Rudolph, "By YOU last night's journey was actually blessed.
 Without you, I'm certain we'd all have been lost!"

 This is a little different from the song and cartoon which end with the other reindeer praising Rudolph by saying he will go down in history.